NickBot-dev/ticket-lifecycle/README.md

 </p>
 <p>
 Creating Tickets as an End User.
-The customer would first access the organization's localhost page where customers/end users can create and submit their own tickets.
+The customer would first access the organization's localhost URL page where customers/end users can create and submit their own tickets.
 This allows greater proficientcy for the submission of new tickets.
 </p>
 <br />